With my writing, I hope to educate and inspire in order to make a positive impact on others.

 The last thing you want as an ESL teacher is for learners to drop out simply because they felt lost and/or unprepared.
 Concentrate on a more shared learning experience.
 Make sure students are all on the same page before moving onto a new topic by concept checking multiple times, and encouraging individual participation.

 Even I have a hard time arriving places on time.
 But the truth is, tardiness is not only rude, it can be distracting and disruptive to other students.
 If tardiness becomes a problem for members of your class, make sure they are disciplined.
 Set rules about tardiness and penalties for breaking them.

 The Goal of Teaching

-Staying awake and interested in class can be difficult.
+Staying awake and interested in the class can be difficult.
 But what's even more difficult is being responsible for keeping students awake and interested.
 This is the job of an ESL teacher first and foremost.
-In order to be a great ESL teacher, one must not only teach, but inspire and empower.
+In order to be a great ESL teacher, one must not only teach but also inspire and empower.
 The goal is to excite the students about learning, speaking, reading, writing, and comprehending English.
 Keep the advice in this article as a tool to be used often, and you will be one step closer to that goal.

 kadijatu maligie kamara on August 15, 2020: